HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

-It is normal to experience a number of symptoms following oral surgery.
-This information provides you with an outline of the normal things you may expect to feel after surgery, and some helpful hints for a speedy and complete recovery following your surgery.
+It is normal to experience any number of symptoms as you recover from oral surgery.
+The following information provides you with an outline of what you may expect to feel after surgery, and some helpful hints for a speedy and complete recovery after your surgery.

 Pain:

-Pain following oral surgery is expected for several days.
+Pain after oral surgery should be expected and may continue for one to two weeks.
 It is recommended that you take a pain pill before the local anesthesia (freezing) wears off, and continue to take the medication, as needed.
 If you have been prescribed narcotic pain medication, following the instructions for use as directed on the bottle.
 You may combine non-narcotic pain medications like ibuprofen (Advil, Motrin, Aleve) and acetaminophen (Tylenol) with or between your doses of narcotic pain medication.
 Common side effect of narcotic pain medication include constipation, nausea and vomiting.
 Constipation can be treated by eating prunes, drinking prune juice, or taking a mild laxative of your choice.
 Never drink alcohol or drive while using prescription pain medication.
 Nausea and/or vomiting may occur after surgery.
 This is due to swallowing small amounts of blood, the medications given to you during your anesthetic and those prescribed to you after surgery, and having an empty stomach.
 Gravol, which may be prescribed without prescription at any pharmacy, may be helpful to treat nausea.
 You may take a 25 - 50 milligram gravol pill together with your pain pill, or decrease the dose and/or frequency of the narcotic pain medication prescribed for you.
 Eating bland foods may be helpful.
 Avoid spicy and acidic foods while you are nauseated.

 Bleeding:

-Bleeding is normal and expected after oral surgery.
+Bleeding is normal and should be expected after oral surgery.
 Bleeding can be decreased by keeping your head elevated, limiting strenuous activity, and drinking cool fluids.
+Refrain from lifting weights or exercising for one to two weeks after your surgery.
 Do not drink with a straw and do not smoke for 7-14 days after your surgery.
 Minor bleeding should be treated by applying gauze or an unused, moistened tea bag directly over the wound, and biting firmly for 30 to 60 minutes.
 Repeat as necessary.
-Do not eat or drink with the gauze pads or tea bags, as bleeding may increase and remember to remove them before sleeping as they are a potential choking hazzard.
+Do not eat or drink with the gauze pads or tea bags in your mouth, as bleeding may increase.
+Remember to remove them before sleeping as they are a potential choking hazard.

 Stiches:

-Depending on the type of stitches placed during surgery, they may begin to unravel and/or dissolve and fall out 1-6 days after surgery or they may last longer, requiring removal 1-3 weeks after surgery.
+Depending on the type of stitches or sutures used during surgery, they may begin to unravel and/or dissolve and fall out 1-6 days after surgery.
+If needed for your surgery, some stitches may be made of a material that may last much longer or not dissolve at all.
+These stitches may require removal 1-3 weeks after surgery.

 Bruising: